Enumerative geometry via the moduli space of super Riemann surfaces: Topological recursion

-does not have flat identity.
 Its relation to topological recursion, given in the following theorem, was proven by Eynard and Orantin.
-Theorem~\ref{CNo} applies to the spectral curve produced by the following theorem. \begin{thm}[\cite{EOrWei}] Topological recursion applied to the spectral curve
+It is also a consequence of Theorem~\ref{CNo}. \begin{thm}[\cite{EOrWei}] Topological recursion applied to the spectral curve

 has partition function